percona/k8spg-docs/docs/TLS.md

         ...
     ```

-While sharing the same `ca.crt`, certificates for external communications (referenced in the `secrets.customTLSSecret.name` Custom Resource option) and certificates for internal ones (referenced in the `secrets.customReplicationTLSSecret.name` Custom Resource option) share the same `ca.crt`, can't share the same `tls.crt`.
-The `tls.crt` for external communications should have a Common Name (CN) setting that matches the primary Service name (`Subject: CN = cluster1-primary.default.svc.cluster.local.` in the above example).
-Similarly, the `tls.crt` for internal communications should have a Common Name (CN) setting that matches the preset replication user and will look like `Subject: CN=_crunchyrepl`.
+While sharing the same `ca.crt`, certificates for external communications (referenced in the `secrets.customTLSSecret.name` Custom Resource option) and certificates for internal ones (referenced in the `secrets.customReplicationTLSSecret.name` Custom Resource option) can't share the same `tls.crt`.
+The `tls.crt` for external communications should have a Common Name (CN) setting that matches the primary Service name (`CN = cluster1-primary.default.svc.cluster.local.` in the above example).
+Similarly, the `tls.crt` for internal communications should have a Common Name (CN) setting that matches the preset replication user: `CN=_crunchyrepl`.

 One of the options to create certificates yourself is to use [CloudFlare PKI and TLS toolkit :octicons-link-external-16:](https://cfssl.org/).
 Supposing that your cluster name is `cluster1` and the desired namespace is